maftukh/mouse_mapping_ml/README.md

 ### Usage
 Start app.py either locally or on Heroku (all the necessary files for that are present in the repo)

+### P.S.
-It is a part of the More.Tech hackathon project.
+It is a part of a More.Tech hackathon project.
 Follow [the link](https://github.com/NikitaChizhov/More.Tech) for more details